dh-atlas/white-book/Whitebook.md

 **Improvements**

 * The landing page lacks essential information about the database:
-  * Citation guidelines for the database
+  * citation guidelines for the database;
-  * License terms for the available texts
+  * licence terms for the available texts;
-  * Clear indication of the database's status, completion level, and number of collected texts
+  * clear indication of the database’s status, completion level, and number of collected texts;
-  * Link to the downloadable version of the text collection
+  * link to the downloadable version of the text collection;
-  * Link to the API
+  * link to the API.
-* Assign persistent identifier (e.g., DOI) to the database
+* Assign a persistent identifier (e.g., DOI) to the database.
 * Maintain a proper changelog to record all updates and changes.
 * The scientific documentation needs expansion, detailing the editorial criteria, data model, and metadata standards used.
 It should also include a bibliography of the base texts and witnesses.
 * Regular updates to the downloadable version of the database should be implemented, ideally every six months to a year.